nicolas-steenhout/main-live/_posts/2024-07-02-further-thoughts-on-nielsen-statement-about-accessibility.md

 But, as long as we keep looking at digital accessibility as solely a tech problem, we are, as Nielsen says, <q>doomed to create substandard user experiences</q>.

 I'm not looking at AI to solve all our accessibility problems.
-In fact, it's no secret that I believe we're relying over much on AI for so many things.
+In fact, it's no secret that I believe we're overly relying on AI for so many things.
 Quite aside from the environmental impact of AI, the fact is, it's just not ready for prime time.
 Maybe some day it will be reliable enough, but right now, it's not.

 To suggest we can rely on generative AI to make everything more accessible is... dreaming.
 To think AI can fix accessibility is looking at accessibility issues as a tech problem.